 Assistant Professor

-Dr. Zychowski is currently a part of a larger cohort of scholars at UNM all working on various aspects of health detriments caused by legacy uranium mining in Native American communities.
-She is passionate about public health research that impacts underserved populations, more specifically, research that will drive changes in policy and promote healthy communities.
+Dr. Zychowski is currently a part of a larger cohort of scholars at UNM working on various aspects of health detriments caused by legacy uranium mining in Native American communities.
+She is passionate about public health research that impacts underserved populations; more specifically, research that will drive changes in policy and promote healthy communities.
 Zychowski was awarded an NIH/NIEHS K99 ‘Pathway to Independence’ career development award in 2018.